 James persuaded the men to give him the room key after he told them that he needed it to get more alcohol from the suite.
 In the meantime, he brought Sara to another female colleague and tasked her with looking after Sara since James felt like he was too intoxicated to do so.
 Sara went to bed that night unharmed.

 The next morning, he told her about the incident.
 She in turn went to her manager about the matter.
 Unsurprisingly, the supervisors higher up the ladder wrote it off as a misunderstanding.
-Soon after, however, James was taken off of some of his favorite assignments once word spread of his involvement in the situation.
+Soon after, however, James was taken off of some of his favourite assignments once word spread of his involvement in the situation.

 Thirteen years later, James still thinks about whether he should have done things differently, a sentiment that’s come back into focus in the wake of the Harvey Weinstein allegations, where dozens of actresses have alleged countless stories about sexual harassment and rape.
 The fallout from that matter has inspired hashtags like #WomenBoycottTwitter and #MeToo, and sparked intense conversations about what men are and aren’t doing to curb sexual harassment and assault when their careers are at stake.
 This includes Hollywood A-listers like Matt Damon and Quentin Tarantino, who both said they knew something about Weinstein’s alleged misconduct but did nothing.
 But it’s trickled down to regular men, too; thus the hashtag #HimThough.